-- compatibility with the regulative beliefs of the recipients and their relevant political environment, i.e., with regulative beliefs of other (potentially opponent) actors. - the existing political constellation, i.e., the possibilities of interaction among actors with respect to their factual relative influence. - the political restrictions especially political support the advised actor and the economists' proposals are subject to. - familiar symbols that may be employed in support of proposals, customary rituals that have to be followed, and emotions of involved actors. - the logical and practical interdependencies of ends and means in the political field.
+- compatibility with the regulative beliefs of the recipients and their relevant political environment, that is, with regulative beliefs of other (potentially opponent) actors; - the existing political constellation, that is, the possibilities of interaction among actors with respect to their factual relative influence; - the political restrictions especially political support the advised actor and the economists' proposals are subject to; - familiar symbols that may be employed in support of proposals, customary rituals that have to be followed, and emotions of involved actors; - the logical and practical interdependencies of ends and means in the political field.

-4.2.
-Two Models of the Advisory Process
+4.2 Two Models of the Advisory Process

-The view outlined so far contrasts with traditional decisional concepts of the advisory process where advisers only have to propose efficient means, i.e., policies, with respect to given goals (see left side of Figure 4).
-In the "decisionistic" approach to policy advice, the first step is that political goals are defined by politicians.
-Next, experts analyze options and devise policies in order to achieve these pre-defined goals based on scientific knowledge and evidence.
+The view outlined so far contrasts with traditional decisional concepts of the advisory process where advisers only have to propose efficient means, that is, policies, with respect to given goals (see left side of Figure 6.4).
+In the 'decisionistic' approach to policy advice based on the Tinbergen tradition, the first step is that political goals are defined by politicians.
+Next, experts analyse options and devise policies in order to achieve these pre-defined goals based on scientific knowledge and evidence.
 The adviser's job is to design an optimal, objectively best policy, or to compile a list of alternative policies for politicians to choose from.
 Finally, the decision which policy to implement is taken in the political realm.
 The decisionistic approach works smoothly only under the rather ideal conditions that